-How to Stop Your Dog From Urinating on Concrete
+How To Stop Your Dog From Urinating On Concrete

 Imagine this: You've just cleaned and stained your concrete front patio and you take a step outside with your canine in tow when she pees all over it, leaving a puddle all over your handiwork.
 Even if you don't need to stop your dog from peeing on a patio, you may wish she wouldn't pee on concrete sidewalks or the corners of buildings while on your daily walks.
 Training a dog to go outside rather than in your home is what every dog guardian strives for, and if you wish to encourage your dog to go in preferred spots, like grass, it can be done with a bit of focus and practice.